-As a core part of their mission, the Playmakers Fitness Foundation works to empower people to adopt and sustain a healthier and more active lifestyle by providing opportunities for people to move more and educational programs that train people to move better, explained Alicia Armstrong, director of community outreach.
+As a core part of their mission, the Playmakers Fitness Foundation works to empower people to adopt and sustain a healthier and more active lifestyle by providing opportunities for people to move more and educational programs that train people to move better.
 The Good Form techniques are a big part of how they do just that.

 Good Form Running

 - Posture: Elongate your spine and keep your head level, eyes looking forward.
 Relax your arms to a 90-degree angle at your sides.
 Keep your arms and shoulders relaxed and use compact arm swings, avoiding crossing the body’s centerline.

 - Landing: This refers both to where you land on your foot and where your foot lands relative to your body.
 The goal should be to land on your midfoot and not your heel, while placing the landing underneath your body on a soft, relaxed knee.
 This eliminates braking and friction created by over-striding, allowing you to be more efficient with fewer injuries.
 Additionally, taking shorter, quicker steps will also promote a lighter landing.
 Aim for about 180 steps per minute, or 90 foot strikes per side.
 To find your cadence, jog for one minute, counting the number of times your right foot hits the ground.
 You can download a free metronome app on your smartphone to help with this and most Garmin GPS watches can also help you figure out your cadence.